 The United Nations campaign to end FGM began in 2008, when UNICEF and UNFPA established the joint programme on FGM (UNFPA 2018b), the largest global programme to accelerate abandonment of FGM and to provide support to women and girls who have experienced this harmful practice (UNFPA 2018a).
 In 2012, the United Nations General Assembly unanimously adopted a resolution condemning the practice of FGM, and called for increased efforts to eliminate the practice (United Nations 2013).
 This was reaffirmed in December 2014 (United Nations 2015).
 Finally, in 2015, Female Genital Mutilation was, next to child marriage, mentioned specifically as one of two harmful practices in the Sustainable Development Goal 5.3 in which Member States of the United Nations urged for the complete elimination of both practices by 2030 (United Nations 2017).

-The elimination of FGM requires effective policy intervention and programming which need to be guided by reliable estimates of the expected number of girls to be cut in a given year and how the population of girls at risk evolves over time.
+The elimination of FGM requires effective policy intervention and programming, which need to be guided by reliable estimates of the expected number of girls to be cut in a given year and how the population of girls at risk evolves over time.
 As we mark the 10-year anniversary of the joint programme on FGM, it is timely to review FGM levels and assess the population dynamics associated with the practice in the context of the 2030 Sustainable Development Agenda.

 UNICEF has estimated that at least 200 million women worldwide live with FGM today (UNICEF 2016).
 This number is useful for raising awareness within the international community and to inform the public about the scale of the problem.
 However, such prevalence estimates are difficult for policy makers and program specialists to use when trying to shape evidence-based actions and plan effectively for the future.
-They are not able to describe the size and nature of future risk that FGM poses to women and girls in years to come, nor are they able to capture the age-risk pattern girls are subject to in each country.
-In order to precisely predict, how many girls are going to be cut per year and country, incidence estimates have to factor in the age pattern of cutting for girls in different countries.
+They are not able to describe the size and nature of future risk that FGM poses to women and girls in years to come, nor are they able to capture the age-risk pattern that girls are subject to in each country.
+In order to precisely predict how many girls are going to be cut per year and country, incidence estimates have to factor in the age pattern of cutting for girls in different countries.
 Through this, the change in age structure driven by core demographic factors such as fertility and child survival can be taken into account.

 Objective